uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

             <li>Do determine if you need to collect biological sex and only use if the information is essential to the user's experience.</li>
             <li>Do only provide biological options when asking for biological sex (male, female, and X)</li>
             <li>Do be clear about why you are asking for the information.</li>
             <li>Do be transparent about what you are asking for.
-To some people sex and gender can mean the same so ensure you use clear language.</li>
+To some people sex and gender are synonymous, so ensure you use clear language.</li>
             <li>Do think about the end result and how information may be aggregated as raw data outputs.</li>
           </ul>
         </div>